sdsc/cpmd-roll/README.md

 rolls are available, but it will build without them as long as the environment variables they provide are otherwise defined.

-The build process requires the MLK and FFTW libraries and assumes that the modulefiles provided by the corresponding SDSC rolls are available.
+The build process requires the MKL and FFTW libraries and assumes that the modulefiles provided by the SDSC intel-roll and fftw-roll are available.
 It will build without the modulefiles as long as the environment variables they provide are otherwise defined.